-By contrast, he admitted that in recent years there had been an explosion of 'public content' distributed on Facebook from businesses, brands and media organisations promoting the consumption of passive content that some research has suggested is harmful to our sense of well-being.
+By contrast, he admitted that in recent years there had been an explosion of 'public content' distributed on Facebook from businesses, brands and media organizations promoting the consumption of passive content which some research has suggested is harmful to our sense of well-being.

-Whilst some commentators see the update as a direct response to the speculated influence of malicious ads and sponsored posts during the US Presidential election, it's likely that this is as much an attempt to secure the long-term appeal of the platform to an audience that has reportedly complained about its diminishing emphasis on these more personal
+While some commentators see the update as a direct response to the speculated influence of malicious ads and sponsored posts during the US Presidential election, it's likely that this is as much an attempt to secure the long-term appeal of the platform to an audience that has reportedly complained about its diminishing emphasis on these more personal interactions.

-In the short term, the change has already damaged Facebook's profits, with over 4% wiped off their stock-market value, amounting to a personal loss of \$3.3bn for Zuckerberg himself.
+In the short term, the change has already damaged Facebook's profits, with over 4% initially wiped off their stock-market value, amounting to a personal loss of \$3.3bn for Zuckerberg himself.
 However, the ramifications for businesses that have invested heavily in building up their social profile on Facebook will arguably be far worse, including a number of affiliates for whom Facebook is their largest traffic and revenue driver.
 It remains to be seen if the effects of this change compel such publishers to adapt their social strategies and experiment with other platforms instead.

-Net neutrality repeal could threaten livelihood of affiliates in the US
+O7 Net neutrality repeal could threaten livelihood of affiliates in the US

-Whilst this prediction falls specifically within the boundaries of the US for now, the Federal Communications Commission's decision to repeal the Net Neutrality regulation, enshrined in law by President Obama back in 2014, could have far-reaching consequences for internet access around the world and for websites trying to attract that traffic.19 shift inevitably favours the larger companies out there, whose financial power will afford them access to this high speed network and cause smaller websites to lose out.
+Although this prediction falls specifically within the boundaries of the US for now, the Federal Communications Commission's decision to repeal the Net Neutrality regulation, enshrined in law by President Obama back in 2014, could have far-reaching consequences for internet access around the world and for websites trying to attract that traffic.19 access to the wider population.
+But there's no doubt that the shift inevitably favors the larger companies out there, whose financial power will afford them access to this high-speed network and cause smaller websites to lose out.